qcqqcq/CarND-MPC-Project/README.md

 Update equations follow basic dynamics and trigonometry.

 Number of time stamps (N) chosen to be 20 through trial and error.
-Early attempts using 50
+Early attempts using 50 and higher caused osciallations, making it worse.

+Settled on dt = 0.25.
+Others seem to prefer lower values such as 0.10 but on my computer with those lower values I got oscillations.
+I suspect they were due to higher computational costs associated with then for correspondingly higher N. These computatinoal costs might have caused some latency.
+Since 0.25 seemed to work fine I chose to stick with it rather than deal with additional latency since the project already has a latency in it so I did not want to add more.
+I notice times when the planned path (green) deviates from the way points (yellow) but that is better the osciallations.

 Pre-processing of input data was minimal, except to project global map coordinates to local car coorindates.